micurs/perm-exercise/readme.md

 This approach is efficient in exploring all possible word formations from various letter combinations in the input string, utilizing the Trie structure's inherent efficiency in managing and searching strings.

+However, the complexity of the search is approximately `O(L^2)` where L is the length of the input string.
+So, for very large input string the search can slow down considerably from a few millisecond to multiple seconds for very long input strings.

+This  algorithm, due to its nature of independently processing each pair of [char, string], is well-suited for parallelization.
+In a multi-threaded environment, each recursive exploration with a pair can indeed be executed on a separate thread, potentially leading to a significant performance improvement, especially for larger input strings and large dictionaries.

 ## Interactive console demo